The Student Career Roadmap for international students

 Retirement benefits / Pension funds

 All employees in Germany must pay into the statutory pension insurance scheme.
-This payment is deducted automatically from their salary.
-In most cases, the pension insurance contribution is 9.3% of your income.
-Exceptions:
+This payment is deducted automatically from their salary:

-Even if they have a part-time job, students will normally have student health insurance cover and are therefore not treated as employees.
-That means that they don't pay health insurance contributions based on their earnings.
+As a student with or without a part-time job, you have to pay health insurance contributions based on your earnings.
 However, if you work more than 20 hours a week, you will have to pay an earnings-related health insurance contribution.
 We recommend that you talk to your employer about this, before you take on extra hours.

 Unemployment insurance